grafana/metrictank/docs/http-api.md

 * format: json, treejson, completer. (defaults to json)
 * jsonp

-the completer format is for completion UI's such as graphite-web. json and treejson are the same.
+Returns metrics which match the query and are stored under the given org or are public data under org -1 (see [multi-tenancy](https://github.com/raintank/metrictank/blob/master/docs/multi-tenancy.md)) the completer format is for completion UI's such as graphite-web. json and treejson are the same.